 Outside of the office, Evan can be found hard at work on a different kind of design, primarily building couch forts and Lego towers with his little girl.

 For Joon, tapping a deep sympathy for the consumer has the power to turn an ordinary object into an extraordinary product.
 Joon has been a Buddhist temple monk, youth soccer player, break-dancer, frozen tuna courier, and even a member of the Korean army.
-These diverse — and occasionally extreme — experiences have helped him develop a better understanding of people and sympathy with a wide spectrum of end users.
+These diverse — and occasionally extreme — experiences have helped him develop a better understanding of people and empathy with a wide spectrum of end users.
 Field research is Joon’s favorite part of any project — even if it means grooming rambunctious dogs to create new designs for a clipper.

 You could describe Joon as a great Korean chef, who likes to cook everything from Korean style egg rolls to spicy seafood stew, and share his creations with friends.